Mortgage Guide

 VA LENDING

-• Minimum Credit score 620
+• Minimum Credit Score: Only 620 required.

 VA LENDING